timothy-debock/geoserver/doc/en/user/source/community/metadata/uiconfiguration.rst

 DERIVED
 ^^^^^^^
 A derived field is a hidden field field whose value depends on an other component.
 The yaml key ``derivedFrom`` should contain the key of the component it depends on.
-When a value is selected in the parent component a matching value for the derived component is seached in csv file.
+When a value is selected in the parent component a matching value for the derived component is seached in csv file or the value with the same index is picked from the values list.

-The CSV file should start wiht the key of the parent component as first column and the second column should contain the key of the derived component.
-The following lines conatin the mapping between the parent value and the derived value.
+The CSV file should have at least two columns and start wiht the key of the parent component in the first column followed by the values for the parent component, the other columns should contain the key of the derived component in the first row followed by the matching values.

+Example derived field with config in a CSV file:

 .. figure:: images/fielddireved.png